 The Compensation Committee is currently comprised of Messrs.
 Macleod, Dickson and Diller.
 The Compensation Committee is responsible for determining our executives' base compensation and incentive compensation, including designing (in consultation with management or the Board) and recommending to the Board for approval and evaluating, our compensation plans, policies and programs, administering our stock option and other equity-based plans and approving the terms of equity-based grants pursuant to those plans.
 The Compensation Committee has the full authority to determine and approve the compensation of our chief executive officer in light of relevant corporate performance goals and objectives.
 To the extent permitted by applicable law, the Company's Memorandum and Articles of Association and Nasdaq, the Compensation Committee may delegate its responsibilities to a subcommittee.

 Messrs.
 Macleod, Dickson and Diller are independent directors as defined under the applicable rules and regulations of the SEC and the Nasdaq Stock Market.
 The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and the Nasdaq Stock Market.
-For information on the processes and procedures followed by the Compensation Committee for the consideration and Analysis" section beginning on page 42 of this Proxy Statement.
+For information on the processes and procedures followed by the Compensation Committee for the consideration and determination of executive compensation and the role of its compensation consultant and our chief executive officer, see the "Compensation Discussion and Analysis" section beginning on page 42 of this Proxy Statement.